itsvee0120/AD300/Outside of class projects/Week 3 assignments/Simple Geometry Application GUI/README.md

 Contributions are welcome!
 Feel free to open issues or submit pull requests for improvements or new features.

 ## License
-This project is licensed under the MIT License - see LICENSE for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments
 This README was generated using AI prompts, with contributions and edits by Violet to ensure clarity and completeness.